San Pietro in Montorio and Sant'Onofrio al Gianicolo.

 Tasso's oak tree.

-The loggia has three lunettes with frescoes by Domenichino representing the life of St. Jerome, executed during the early XVII century and a tomb by the school of Donatello.
+The loggia has three lunettes with frescoes by Baroque master Domenichino representing the life of St. Jerome, executed during the early 17th century, and also a tomb by the school of Donatello.

-The counter-facade has a Mannerist fresco representing two sibyls holding drapes by Giovanni Baglione, late XVI century.
+The counter-façade has a fine Mannerist fresco representing two sibyls holding drapes by Giovanni Baglione, late XVI century.

-The first chapel on the right houses a fine Annunciation by Antoniazzo Romano executed at the end of the XV century, it is regarded as one of the finest frescoes by the artist.
+The first chapel on the right houses a fine Annunciation by Antoniazzo Romano executed at the end of the 15th century, it is regarded as one of the finest frescoes by the artist.
 The chapel also has an original Renaissance statue of Sant’Onofrio on the altar.
-Above it there is a representation of God the Father by Peruzzi.
+Above it is a representation of God the Father by Baldassarre Peruzzi.

 The second chapel is a little early Baroque masterpiece, the altarpiece is a Madonna di Loreto by Annibale Carracci, it has frescoes with stories of the life of the Virgin by Giovan Battista Ricci.